primer/figma/CONTRIBUTION.md

 1. Use the issue search to check if the issue has already been reported.

-1. Check that you have updated to the latest figma library release.
+1. Check that you have updated to the latest Figma library release.

 2. Use our [issue template](https://github.com/primer/figma/issues/new?assignees=&labels=bug%2Ctriage&template=bug.yml&title=%5BBug%5D%3A+) to help you report bugs